-Lightweight Access Points (APs) can operate in different modes depending on the network’s needs client access, security, or RF analysis.
-Each mode has a specific role and is managed by a Wireless LAN Controller (WLC) via a CAPWAP tunnel.
+Lightweight Access Points (APs) can operate in different modes depending on the network’s needs, such as client access, security, or RF analysis.
+Each mode has a specific role and is centrally managed by a Wireless LAN Controller (WLC) using CAPWAP for control and management.

 In this guide, you’ll quickly learn the purpose of each AP mode and how to choose the right one for your wireless environment.